Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 Thus, the basepoints on all hyperboxes are determined by those on the diagrams $\Hyper^{L'}$, for $L' \subseteq L$.
 To get further control on the basepoints (and the way they move under surface isotopies), consider a good set of trajectories $\cs = \{c_w\}$ for the initial diagram $\Hyper^L$ (which represents $\orL$).
 We say that the complete pre-system $\Hyper$ is {\em dependent} on the trajectory set $\cs$ if the following conditions are satisfied: \begin {itemize} \item For any $\orL' \subseteq \orL$, we have $\ws^{L'} = \ws$ and $\zs^{L'} = \zs \cap L'$, so that for any $M \subset L'$ with an orientation $\orM$,

 \item For any $M' \subseteq M \subseteq L' \subseteq L$, and any orientation $\orM$ of $M$, in the respective compatibility relation \eqref{eq:comp2}, which reads

 we use a surface isotopy that moves each basepoint $w \in \ws \cap M'_-$ (appearing in the diagram on the left hand side of \eqref{eq:comp22}) to its successor $z(w) \in \zs \cap M'_-$ (appearing in the diagram on the right hand side of \eqref{eq:comp22}), exactly tracing the path $c_w$.
-Moreover, we require the surface isotopy to fix all the basepoints in
+Moreover, we require the surface isotopy to be supported in a small neighborhood of the path $c_w$, and in particular to fix all the basepoints in which appear on both sides of \eqref{eq:comp22}. \end {itemize}